City Manager's Office

 The City Manager is the administrative head of the municipal government under the direction and control of the City Council, responsible for personnel, budget and procurement, and all City operations.
 The City Manager's Office manages and directs the Capital Improvement Program including major facilities and infrastructure projects.
 This office maintains communication among the organization, the City Council, and the community.
 This office is responsible for the coordination and permitting of special events in Coronado.

 The City Manager's Office coordinates interagency activities and special projects with the San Diego Unified Port District, Coronado Unified School District, San Diego Association of Governments, Metropolitan Transit System, San Diego County, and the other cities in the region.
 This office manages the City's legislative program including coordination with state and federal legislators, the City's legislative advocate, and the League of California Cities.

 Tina Friend Biography

 Tina Friend is a city management and public policy professional with special expertise in public management, policy analysis, communications and public law.
-As City Manager, Friend is proud to manage a $93 million budget and a broad array of community services delivered by 250 city employees.
-Her current priorities include maintaining the City’s fiscal sustainability, supporting resilient community services as the City rebounds from the pandemic, cultivating strategic capital investments, and fostering community and regional partnerships to keep Coronado thriving.
+Tina is proud to be the City Manager of Coronado, where she manages a total $93 million budget and a broad array of community services from police and fire to recreation and golf.

-Friend holds a Juris Doctor degree from Santa Clara University School of Law and a master’s degree in Public Policy from Georgetown University.
-She earned a bachelor’s degree in geology, magna cum laude, from the University of Idaho.
-Friend is married to a San Diego local and their 7 year-old son is an avid Padres fan.
+Tina holds a Juris Doctor degree from Santa Clara University School of Law and a Master of Public Policy degree from Georgetown University.
+Her undergraduate degree is B.S. magna cum laude from the University of Idaho.
+Tina is married to a San Diego local, and their 7-year-old son is an avid Padres fan.